 code --version

-Verify Flathub Repository
+Verify the Flathub Repository for VSCode

 Linux Mint includes Flatpak with Flathub enabled by default on all desktop editions, so this step is usually unnecessary.
 The following command verifies the Flathub repository is configured, adding it only if somehow missing: